akmal81/akmal81/README.md

 ###

 <p align="left">Hi there!
 I'm a beginner Front-End Developer excited to start my journey in web development.
-I'm learning and working with:<br><br>Front-End Skills: HTML, CSS, Tailwind CSS, JavaScript, React<br>Exploring Back-End: Node.js, MongoDB<br>🌱 I’m passionate about building simple and interactive web pages while improving my skills every day.<br><br>💡 I believe in continuous learning and enjoy experimenting with new tools and technologies to grow as a developer.<br><br>Feel free to check out my projects or connect with me—let's grow together!</p>
+I'm learning and working with:<br><br>Front-End Skills: HTML, CSS, Tailwind CSS, JavaScript, React<br><br>Exploring Back-End: Node.js, MongoDB<br><br>🌱 I’m passionate about building simple and interactive web pages while improving my skills every day.<br><br>💡 I believe in continuous learning and enjoy experimenting with new tools and technologies to grow as a developer.<br><br>Feel free to check out my projects or connect with me—let's grow together!</p>

 ###